sangeethababu9223/carbon-ai-chat-open/examples/react/README.md

 # React examples

 This folder contains examples for specific functionality in React.
-The [../demo](../demo) folder is also worth visiting to see different features working in concert.

 | Example           | Description                                                                    |
 | ----------------- | ------------------------------------------------------------------------------ |